Graphical models for infinite measures with applications to extremes: Acknowledgments

 \section{Acknowledgments}

 SE thankfully acknowledges funding from an Eccellenza grant of the Swiss National Science Foundation (Grant 186858).
 JI was supported by a Sapere Aude Starting Grant of the Independent Research Fund Denmark (Grant 8049-00021B).
+The authors would also like to thank two anonymous referees for their constructive feedback on this manuscript.
+In particular, this has led us to investigate the graphoid question in more depth.